SethSharp/odds-api/README.md

 This avoids having to define these on each request, but they can be overwritten with their corresponding class functions ie;
 `setRegions('au')`

+To help manage your quota, there are helpers that you can call to return the number of requests used and remaining.
+Checkout the `UseHandleHeaders` trait, which can be called on any `OddsClient` instant.

-Also if this API ever becomes outdated for a small period of time, and you require to use new parameters, you can utilise the `addParams()` function, which accepts an array where you can pass any new parameters.
+Also, if this API ever becomes outdated for a small period of time, and you require to use new parameters, you can utilise the `addParams()` function, which accepts an array where you can pass any new parameters.

 ## Credits